sidneycadot/ZWO-ASI-ReverseEngineering/README.md

 Finally, the device list is freed by executing libusb_free_device_list(), and libusb_exit() is called to detach from libusb.

 Note that this is the only function in the API that does not return an ASI_ERROR_CODE.
+(The comments is "ASICamera.h" claims it does, but it cannot be true, since the error codes are positive numbers, which cannot be distinguished from an actual number of cameras.)
-Instead, it returns the number of ASI camera devices found.
+Instead, it returns the number of ASI camera devices found as an integer, or zero in case of problems.

 ##### ASI_ERROR_CODE ASIGetCameraProperty(ASI_CAMERA_INFO *pASICameraInfo, int iCameraIndex)